subham-71/Ping-Pong-ball-game/README.md

 # Ping-Pong-ball-game
-Using object oriented programming in python created a ping pong ball game.
+Created a ping pong ball game using object oriented programming in python .
 Created GUI using Tkinter module.